syncopated/shopshuswap/src/index.md

 * [Malakwa,Eagle Valley, and Swansea Point](/malakwa/)
 * [Enderby](/enderby/)

-As situations are changing rapidly, please check with individual Facebook pages, websites and/or call.
+As situations are changing, please check with individual Facebook pages, websites and/or call.